oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - Logs include the date and time of the event, the relevant user or process, the event description, and the ICT equipment involved are recorded.
 - Logs stored in Log Analytics are protected from unauthorised access, modification and deletion by the Azure AD RBAC model.
 Standard Windows 10 users do not have access to modify the local event logs.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for developing and implementing an event logging policy.
+- The organisation is responsible for developing and implementing an event logging policy.
-- The Agency is responsible for establishing and maintaining logging facilities, including for the centralisation of Window 10 local event logs.
+- The organisation is responsible for establishing and maintaining logging facilities, including for the centralisation of Window 10 local event logs.
-- The Agency is responsible for longer term log retention (greater than the two years offered by Log Analytics).
+- The organisation is responsible for longer term log retention (greater than the two years offered by Log Analytics).
-- The Agency is responsible for storing any DNS or proxy logs they generate as part of the system.
+- The organisation is responsible for storing any DNS or proxy logs they generate as part of the system.
-- The Agency is responsible for logging authentication requests to the on-premises AD.
+- The organisation is responsible for logging authentication requests to the on-premises AD.
-- The Agency is responsible for logging for the on-premises Azure AD Connect database.
+- The organisation is responsible for logging for the on-premises Azure AD Connect database.
-- The Agency is responsible for logging for the on-premises SharePoint Server database.
+- The organisation is responsible for logging for the on-premises SharePoint Server database.

 ## Software development